yqx7150/iVAN/README.md

 # Variable Augmented Network for Invertible Modality Synthesis-Fusion
 The Code is created based on the method described in the following paper:
 Variable Augmented Network for Invertible Modality Synthesis-Fusion
-Author: Y. Wang, R. Liu, Z. Li, C. Yang.
+Author: Y. Wang, R. Liu, Z. Li, C. Yang, Q. Liu.
 Date :
 Version : 1.0
 The code and the algorithm are for non-comercial use only.